sanket-chamate01/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-This Neural Network Model uses MLPRegressor from sklearn to predict stock price
+This Neural Network Model uses MLPRegressor from sklearn to predict stock price of Apple Dataset